 I’m not sure why, but making ribs has always intimidated me.
-I love them though (and so do my boys!) so I decided to take the plunge and start with something I was pretty sure I couldn’t mess up–ribs in the slow cooker.
+I love them though, so I decided to take the plunge and start with something I was pretty sure I couldn’t mess up–ribs in the slow cooker.

 - 3-4 pounds baby back pork ribs